bibliotechy/ikaria/src/publications/friends-make-the-best-medicine.md

 cover: /fmtbmcover.png
 attachments: /publications/fmtbm_2013.pdf

-tags:
+invert: false
-  - friends make the best medicine
+publication_tag: friends make the best medicine
 ---

 We’ve outlined a bunch of ideas to help you gather people together to start